-Since allegations of sexual misconduct connected to top Hollywood film producer Harvey Weinstein first emerged on Oct.
-5, an avalanche of details has surfaced.
+Since allegations of sexual misconduct connected to top Hollywood film producer Harvey Weinstein first emerged in October, an avalanche of details has surfaced.
 Accusers have come forward to share their stories, a publication leaked police sting recordings and celebrities have voiced support.

-The revelations come just days after the Producers Guild of America banned the disgraced studio mogul for life from the trade organization.
-Two weeks earlier, he was expelled from the Academy of Motion Picture Arts and Sciences.
+The revelations came just days after the Producers Guild of America banned the disgraced studio mogul for life from the trade organization.
+He was also expelled from the Academy of Motion Picture Arts and Sciences.

 Weinstein, formerly the co-chairman of his film production company The Weinstein Co., was fired from his post on Oct.
 8, days after the The New York Times published a report detailing alleged sexual harassment claims filed by several women he worked with in the past.
 Allegations were brought forward by Ashley Judd, Rose McGowan and several former and current Weinstein Co. employees, according to the report.